- September 01, 2021

 Recreation therapy aides support the efforts of recreation therapists in enhancing the quality of life for clients.
 You will work to improve the physical, mental, and emotional well-being of clients in a variety of settings including hospitals and assisted living homes, by implementing activities such as sports, dance, board games, music, or crafts.

-This certificate is designed for those with work experience or education in health or human services looking to boost their employment opportunities.
+This certificate is designed for those with work experience or education in health or human services looking to increase their employment opportunities.

 This five-month full-time program begins every Fall term.
-You will complete four months of online study which includes self-study and scheduled weekly evening classes and an occasional Saturday workshop.
+You will complete four months of online study which includes self-study and scheduled weekly evening classes and monthly Saturday workshops.
 In January, you will complete four weeks of practicum (approximately 37.5 hours per week for a total of 150 hours).
 Practicum shifts may include days, evenings, nights, and/or weekends.

 You may be required to travel to various locations in order to complete your practicum placement.
 Every effort is made to accommodate learners in practicum placements within the time frame of the program.
 In rare instances, there may be a delay in program completion until a practicum placement can be arranged.